kdeldycke/awesome-iam/readme.md

 Architectures, software and hardware allowing the storage and usage of secrets to allow for authentication and authorization, while maintaining the chain of trust.

-- [Secret at Scale at Netflix](https://www.youtube.com/watch?v=K0EOPddWpsE) ([slides](https://rwc.iacr.org/2018/Slides/Mehta.pdf)) - Solution based on blind signatures.
+- [Secret at Scale at Netflix](https://www.youtube.com/watch?v=K0EOPddWpsE) - Solution based on blind signatures.
+See the [slides](https://rwc.iacr.org/2018/Slides/Mehta.pdf).

-- [High Availability in Google's Internal KMS](https://www.youtube.com/watch?v=5T_c-lqgjso) ([slides](https://rwc.iacr.org/2018/Slides/Kanagala.pdf)) - Not GCP's KMS, but the one at the core of their infrastructure.
+- [High Availability in Google's Internal KMS](https://www.youtube.com/watch?v=5T_c-lqgjso) - Not GCP's KMS, but the one at the core of their infrastructure.
+See the [slides](https://rwc.iacr.org/2018/Slides/Kanagala.pdf).

 - [`vault`](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys.